Policy and Communications Manager

 Dr. Poston: Trainees can get experience in communication through community outreach and blogging.
 A key component of outreach is translating scientific concepts to non-scientists.
-Being able to speak to people about technical experiments at their level of understanding, without being condescending is a huge part of working with the public.
+Being able to speak to people about technical experiments at their level of understanding, without being condescending, is a huge part of working with the public.

 Starting a blog or writing for an existing blog is a really easy way to get comfortable with writing non-technical scientific articles.
-It's nice because you will get to write about topics you choose and can be done in your free time.
+It’s nice because you will get to write about topics you choose and it can be done in your free time.
 This experience helps to build you build a writing style and gives instant feedback from comments, likes, and shares on social media.

 ASHG: If you could go back to when you were a trainee, what is one piece of advice you would give yourself for your current career?

-Dr. Poston: If I could give myself advice when I was a trainee, it would be that it's perfectly fine to figure out my career path by trial and error.
-I entered graduate school certain that I wanted to be a professor at a teaching intensive college and I left academia for a post-doc in Pharma.
+Dr. Poston: If I could give myself advice when I was a trainee, it would be that it’s perfectly fine to figure out my career path by trial and error.
+I entered graduate school certain that I wanted to be a professor at a teaching intensive college and I left academia for a postdoc in Pharma.
 I learned so much about the research enterprise at that company, that I became interested in policy.
-Each of those experiences were important to my development as a professional and as a person.
-I wouldn't have it any other way.
+Each of those experiences was important to my development as a professional and as a person.
+I wouldn’t have it any other way.

 ASHG: Can you describe your transition from trainee to working professional?
 How did you land your first “real” job?

 Dr. Poston: I landed my first real job purely through networking.
-As a AAAS S&T Policy Fellow, we were encouraged to email people who had positions we liked, and ask them for informational interviews to discuss how they got where they are.
-The general rule of thumb was to "never have coffee alone".
+As an AAAS S&T Policy Fellow, we were encouraged to email people who had positions we liked, and ask them for informational interviews to discuss how they got where they are.
+The general rule of thumb was to “never have coffee alone”.
 It was through one such meeting that I learned about my current position.
 The person was in a similar role in a different society and mentioned to me that my interests and skill set would be perfect and I suppose she was right.